Nooralogical/es6-bounching-balls/README.md

 ## About
 This is a ECMAScript 6 and HTML5 canvas practise.
 Aim is to demostrate the capabilites of ES6 compared basic JavaScript and practise using the features in an efficient way.

-The final result is a bubble generator with multiple bubble moving in different directions with varying speeds.
+The final result is a bubble generator with multiple bubbles moving in different directions with varying speeds.
 These can be modified by small changes in the source code.

 ## Demo